STAFF AND BOARD

 Ron Carpenter is the Anderson Center’s Facilities Manager.
 Ron maintains our buildings and grounds year round.
 He has been part of the Anderson Center team for more than eight years.
 Ron is woodworker and yes, Carpenter is really his last name.

-Visitor & Admin Coordinator
+Visitor & Administrative Coordinator

 info@andersoncenter.org